 Many people have asked… My grandmother did “X” does that count?
 My answer so far has been… Certainly!!!
 I intend to be very inclusive with a broad definition of STEM.
 Senior women who are not grandmothers have also been included.

 A buddy also said “Don’t forget the arts!
 STEAM!”
-But people rarely are skeptical of women’s involvement in very very very important fields such as arts and humanities.
+But people rarely are skeptical of women’s critical involvement in fields related to arts and humanities.
 So for now, I’m gonna stick with STEM.

 I hope you will consider responding to the call for submissions below.
 The project is ongoing – no deadline.